John P. Lucas: World War II

-In September 1941, shortly after his promotion to temporary major general on August 5, Lucas was assigned as the Commanding General (CG) of the 3rd Infantry Division at Fort Lewis, Washington, where he conducted amphibious operations training in Puget Sound.
+In September 1941, shortly after his promotion to temporary Major General on August 5, Lucas was assigned as the Commanding General (CG) of the 3rd Infantry Division at Fort Lewis, Washington, where he conducted amphibious operations training in Puget Sound.
 He was only in this assignment for six months, however, during which time the United States officially entered World War II in December 1941.

 He was next assigned as the CG of the III Corps, in Fort McPherson, Georgia.
 In the spring of 1943 he was sent overseas to the Mediterranean Theater of Operations (MTO) as a deputy to General Dwight David "Ike" Eisenhower, the Supreme Allied Commander in the theater.
 There, in the aftermath of the disastrous airborne drops in Operation Husky, he recommended to General Eisenhower that "the organization of Airborne Troops into [units as large as] divisions is unsound".
 He briefly took command of II Corps in September, taking over from Lieutenant General Omar Bradley.

 On September 20, 1943, Lucas was given command of VI Corps, taking over from Major General Ernest J. Dawley.
 He led the corps in the early stages of the Italian Campaign, coming under command of the Fifth United States Army, commanded by Lieutenant General Mark Clark, who was many years younger.
 VI Corps crossed the Volturno Line in October and was involved in severe mountain warfare fighting until December when the corps HQ was pulled out of the line in preparation for an amphibious assault, codenamed Operation Shingle.

-After the initial success of the landings at Anzio and with little German resistance in the area, Lucas had the opportunity to break out of the beach head and cut off the supply lines of the German 10th army by crossing Highways 6 and 7, leaving the way open to Rome.
-He failed to seize the opportunity, deciding instead to wait until all of his ground troops had landed and the beach head had been fully secured.
-Only 8 days after the landing on January 30, 1944 did Lucas order the British and American troops to advance on Cisterna and Campoleone.
+After the initial success of the landings at Anzio on January 22, and with little German resistance in the area, Lucas had the opportunity to break out of the beachhead and cut off the supply lines of the German 10th Army by crossing Highways 6 and 7, leaving the way open to Rome.
+He failed to seize the opportunity, deciding instead to wait until all of his ground troops had landed and the beachhead had been fully secured.
+Only 8 days after the landing on January 30, 1944, did Lucas order the British and American troops to advance on Cisterna and Campoleone.
 It was too late.
-General Albert Kesselring, on orders from Hitler, had rushed troops from outside Italy to the beach head: now, on January 31, 1944, 8 German divisions surrounded the beach head.
+General Albert Kesselring, on orders from Hitler, had rushed troops from outside Italy to the beachhead: now, on January 31, 1944, 8 German divisions surrounded the beachhead.
 Churchill was angry and furious, bewildered by the slow reactions of the American commander: "I had hoped we were hurling a wildcat onto the shore, but all we got was a beached whale."